tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ## Other Implemented Steerings
 Duration: hh:mm:ss

-Let's have a brief look at all the other steerings I implemented and play around with them.
+Let's take a brief look at all the other steerings I implemented and play around with them.

 ### Collision Avoidance